 Hate cannot be allowed to become normal.
-It is not usually possible to change the viewpoint of someone who writes hate speech, but there are lots of people who will read comments and won’t have formed fixed opinions yet.
+Authors of hate comments cannot usually be swayed, but there are many silent readers who often haven’t yet formed a clear opinion.
 We can encourage these people to think twice, offer them alternative viewpoints, and give them the courage to take a stand against hate, too.

 It is important for the victims of hate to see other people taking action.
 After all, a lack of solidarity can be almost as bad as hate itself.
 That means taking a clear stand in response to hateful comments.
-It’s also a good idea to contact the people who have been targeted with a direct message to give them courage.
+It’s also a good idea to contact the people who have been targeted with a direct message to comfort them.

 2Stay calm and don’t let yourself be provoked

-Admittedly, that’s easier said than done!
+Admittedly easier said than done!
 Although a swift response is good, it’s not essential.
-Particularly when you’re emotionally charged, taking a breath and doing something else first can be a good way of clearing your head again.
+Particularly when you’re emotionally charged, taking a breath and doing something else first can be a good way of clearing your head.

 3Use fact checkers!

 Generalizations and fake news are often used to incite hatred against certain groups.
 In these cases, it makes sense to counter assertions with facts.
-Doing that is not always as difficult as you might think.
-False stories and reports that crop up again and again on the internet will often already have been debunked by professional fact checkers such as correctiv, mimikama, Tagesschau Faktenfinder, and ZDFheuteCheck.
+Doing this is not always as difficult as you might think.
+False stories and reports that crop up again and again on the internet will often already have been debunked by professional fact checkers such as Correctiv, Mimikama, Tagesschau Faktenfinder, and ZDFheuteCheck.

 4Report posts or comments that breach rules!